sjmeunier/sjmeunier.github.io/the-whisky-diaries.md

 title: The Whisky Diaries
 ---

 I love whisky, and in particular, single malts, but tend to only drink them when I have a fellow whisky drinker over, and so after a while I forget what some of the bottles in my collection taste like.
 To overcome this problem, I have started The Whisky Diaries to document my experiences with the various bottles in my collection.

+I am not a true connoisseur in the sense that I simply enjoy my whisky.
+You won't find detailed flavour profiles like the pros.
+Instead just my philistine tongue's opinion of the drink.

 Sit back, and welcome to the ride.

 The list below is sorted by region and then by preference.